Alexander Svechin: Career

-He participated in the Russo-Japanese War of 1904-1905 as a Company Commander in the 22nd Eastern Siberian Regiment, and subsequently as a staff officer at the headquarters of the 16th Army Corps, and a staff officer at the headquarters of the 3rd Manchurian Army.
+He participated in the Russo-Japanese War of 1904-1905 as a Company Commander in the 22nd Eastern Siberian Regiment, and subsequently as a staff officer at the headquarters of the 16th Army Corps, and as a staff officer at the headquarters of the 3rd Manchurian Army.

-In 1915, he was assigned the command of the 6th Finnish Regiment, and was later named Chief of Staff of the 7th Infantry Division, commander of the Black Sea Marine Division, major general in 1916 and finally chief of staff of the Russian 5th Army.
+In 1915 he was assigned the command of the 6th Finnish Regiment, and was later named Chief of Staff of the 7th Infantry Division.
+In 1916 he became the commander of the Black Sea Marine Division, a body of Russia's picked troops assigned for the planned Russian amphibious landings in the Bosphorus.

+Promoted to the rank of major general in 1916, he became the Chief of Staff of the Russian 5th Army.

-Following the October Revolution, he joined the Bolsheviks in March 1918 and was immediately appointed military commander of the Smolensk region.
+Following the October Revolution of November 1917, Svechin joined the Bolsheviks in March 1918 and was immediately appointed military commander of the Smolensk region.
 He rose to become the head of the All-Russian General Staff.

-In October 1918, disagreements with the Soviet commander-in-chief Jukums Vācietis caused Svechin to be removed from his position and to be appointed professor at the Academy of General Staff of the Workers' and Peasants' Red Army.
+In October 1918, disagreements with the Soviet commander-in-chief Jukums Vācietis caused the removal of Svechin from his position and his appointment as professor at the Academy of General Staff of the Workers' and Peasants' Red Army.
 The new position enabled Svechin to combine his talent as a writer with his knowledge of military strategy.
-His work Strategy became required reading at Soviet military schools.
+His 1923 work Strategy became required reading at Soviet military schools.

-In February 1931, in a purge of former tsarist officers in the Red Army, Svechin was arrested and sentenced to five years imprisonment in the gulags.
-However, in February 1932, he was released and returned to active duty as a divisional commander in the Red Army.
-He was posted first at the intelligence agency of the General Staff and then at the Academy of General Staff of the Red Army.
+In February 1931, in a purge of former tsarist officers in the Red Army, Svechin was arrested and sentenced to five years imprisonment in the Gulag.
+However, in February 1932 he was released; he returned to active duty as a divisional commander in the Red Army, posted first at the intelligence agency of the General Staff and then at the Academy of General Staff of the Red Army.